Amaninreal/pi-shaped-workshop-aman-jha/docker-k8s-workshop/day2/README.md

 ---

-## Submission Checklist

-- `deployment.yaml` and `node-affinity.yaml` files
-- Combined manifest file containing deployment with affinity and tolerations
-- Screenshots or logs demonstrating running pods and their node placement (`kubectl get pods -o wide`)
-- Explanation of affinity rules applied (this README section)

----

 ## Screenshot / Logs

 *Add screenshots or terminal logs here showing pods running and the node they are scheduled on using `kubectl get pods -o wide`.*